Gityogesh23/Terraform/README.md

+#just make it afterwards clearer.
+these notes as of now for resume and self visibility -will going to add in Linked acc later 1)
 # Terraform
 Come Folkes -let's deep dive into Terraform world and create an highly efficient Architecture over the cloud .
+2)
+#Create two more repo1:  for a K8s cluster setup, and
+3)
+1 for an AI-Ops pipeline (e.g., a bot that scans code for security errors).